 - Barter sales.
 We use barter sales agreements to reduce cash paid for operating costs and expenses by exchanging advertising airtime for goods or services.
 However, we endeavor to minimize barter revenue in order to maximize cash revenue from our available airtime.
-For the years ended 2018 and 2017, barter revenue comprised 4% of our gross revenues. - Special events revenue.
-We generate special events revenue from ticket sales and event sponsorships, as well as profit-sharing arrangements by producing or co-producing live concerts and events promoted by our radio and television stations.
-For the years ended 2018 and 2017, special events revenue comprised 4% of our gross revenues. - Other revenue.
+For the years ended 2019 and 2018, barter revenue comprised 5% and 4% of our gross revenues, respectively. - Special events revenue.
+We generate special events revenue from ticket sales, as well as profit-sharing arrangements by producing or co-producing live concerts and events promoted by our radio and television stations.
+For the years ended 2019 and 2018, special events revenue comprised 5% and 4% of our gross revenues, respectively. - Other revenue.
 We receive other ancillary revenue such as syndication revenue from licensing various MegaTV content, subscriber revenue paid to us by cable and satellite providers, and rental income from renting available tower space or subchannels.
-For the years ended 2018 and 2017, other revenue comprised 4% and 5% of our gross revenues, respectively.
+For the years ended 2019 and 2018, other revenue comprised 4% of our gross revenues.